seanmorris/sm-gen/pages/customization.md

 - `weight` — numeric weight for ordering pages and sections (lower values appear first).
 - `title` — override the link text for a page or section heading.
 - `leftBarLink` — set to `false` to omit a specific page or directory from the nav.
-- `leftBarShow` — set to `false` in a page’s front-matter to hide the entire sidebar on that page.
+- `leftBarShow` — set to `false` in a page's front-matter to hide the entire sidebar on that page.

 ### Examples